dbc60/blog/content/note/projects/data-backup-service.md

 tags: [data backup, service, cloud, application]
 ---

-I'd like to see if I can make a data backup service.
+I would like to see if I can make a data backup service.
 <!--more-->

-## Things To Do

-- Planning
-- Architecture
-- Features

-## Project Goals

 There are two, or possibly three backup service levels for which I'd like to provide: